-The WSLHD Centre for Population Health would like to support and concur with NSLHD in their raising of the following issues with the current CIS process and their recommendations to ensure a more balanced and transparent system that improves community confidence in the authority:
+AHPA® raises the following issues with the current CIS process and recommendations to ensure a more balanced and transparent system that improves community confidence in the authority:

-'Onus of Proof' of social impact
+'Onus of proof' of social impact

 The current CIS process requires the community to provide sufficient evidence that a liquor licence will cause harm.
 It is both unfair and unrealistic to expect the community to have the capacity to present this kind of empirical evidence.
 The applicant is the party who stands to financially benefit from the increased supply of a product known to cause significant negative social, health and economic impacts.
 Therefore it is the Applicant who should be required to empirically demonstrate that there will be no harm caused by the granting of a licence.